EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 Bootstrap is an open-source framework and mobile-first approach to developing responsive websites.
 It is a front-end framework programmed to support both HTML5 and CSS3.

 ### Bootstrap Grid System
 The bootstrap grid system consists of series of containers, rows, and columns to layout and align content.
-It creates a responsive layout and is built using grids and flexboxes.
+It creates a responsive layout and is built using grids and Flexboxes.

 Containers:
 To specify a container, there are two container classes that we can use